mse63/mse63.github.io/hovercraft.md

 show_tab: 1
 ---

-# 3D printed RC Hovercraft
+# 3D Printed RC Hovercraft

 ## Demo Video
 Here is a video demo of the completed project: